brillout/release-me/README.md

 It's a convenient way to communicate how new versions are released to anyone who's discovering your project.

 Installation example: [`8ff59fe`](https://github.com/brillout/test-e2e/commit/8ff59fea41c4956aeaf18b048a34faeaf98a47c5).

+A `CHANGELOG.md` file will be automatically generated and updated, see the following section.

 ### Conventional Commits